Physics and Star Wars: Lightsabers

 Earlier forms of the weapon were known as "protosabers" in the Star Wars galaxy that required battery packs which were connected to the lightsaber hilt through a power cord.
 The battery pack was attached to a belt worn by the Jedi using the lightsaber, similar to how a flamethrower is worn, but was not ideal as it restricted the Jedi's movements during combat.

 Lightsabers have been generally explained as plasma kept in a force field, usually an electric or magnetic field.
 The force field could not be magnetic, because the field contains heat, something a magnetic field is incapable of doing.
 Thus, the force field must be a shield not known by modern technology.
 Additionally, when two plasma blades would come into direct contact, it would almost certainly result in magnetic reconnection, causing an explosive release of the plasma contained in both sabers.

-The problems with lightsabers with actual light blades mentioned at the beginning of this section are not all insurmountable.
+The problems with lightsabers that use actual light blades mentioned at the beginning of this section are not all insurmountable.
 For instance, it is mentioned that "Lasers do not clash when their beams cross", which is a statement based on our day-to-day experience with light.
 But Euler and Heisenberg have shown in 1936 that, for sufficiently high intensities, light can actually interact with itself (an effect due to quantum fluctuations of the vacuum).
 Given this, then it is possible to imagine a scenario of two lightsabers clashing in which photons coming from the hilt of one lightsaber are scattered toward the hilt of the other lightsaber (the scattering is done in the region where the two lightsabers overlap).
 Since photons have momentum, those scattered photons would exert radiation pressure on the hilt of the other lightsaber.
-Using techniques from ultrahigh intensity lasers, it has been shown that for lasers with an electric field strength of the order of 1015 V/m, the force felt in the hilt of each lightsabers is approximately 10 N (or roughly equivalent to the force exerted by a one kilogram object falling on a human foot).
+Using techniques from ultrahigh intensity lasers, it has been shown that for lasers with an electric field strength of the order of 1015 V/m, the force felt in the hilt of each lightsabers is approximately 10 N (roughly the weight of a one kilogram object).
 This force due to scattered photons would give an impression of blade solidity when the two lightsabers clash.
 An incredible amount of energy is necessary to power such a lightsaber.
 For instance, powering a lightsaber with an electric field strength of 1015 V/m for one minute requires 1025 J, or ten times less than the total energy output of the Sun in one second.
 If the energy source is nuclear fusion, such a lightsaber would require 1011 kg of nuclear fusion fuel to operate for one minute.
 In other words, one would need to fit the equivalent of ten Great Pyramid of Giza-s of nuclear fusion fuel in the hilt to operate such a lightsaber for one minute.